ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 3. I then navigated to my Dataproc cluster in the console, went to “Web Interfaces,” clicked on Jupyter, and created a python3 notebook in the GCS folder.

+As commented in the notebook, I used Spark UDFs to make a few columns more readeable, and used Spark SQL to left-join the table of songs by week with the table of song features.

 ### Dashboard